TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

         - For custom servers it sorta works out of the box since they don't serve the php page

 - Server might choose a map whose new version is available
+    - For now: We'll have handled most cases if we auto-update the map we host.
+Or prompt to update it.
+        - Why?
+            - The dedicated servers will probably restart periodically
+        - People will most likely choose the catalogue to choose the map to host either way
+            - but won't hurt to prompt

     - Might happen when hosting from the main menu..
     - ..or during gameplay
     - in both cases we can just have an std::future that switches to the new map once it's completed